Powerlearnproject/se-day1-assignment-Mikeseth38/README.md

 Providing feedback on usability.
 In a software engineering team, each role plays a crucial part in the successful development and delivery of software.
 Here's a breakdown of the key roles and responsibilities of a Software Developer, a Quality Assurance (QA) Engineer, and a Project Manager:

-1. Software Developer:

-Roles:
-Software developers are responsible for designing, writing, and maintaining code.
-They translate software requirements into functional code.
-They work on various aspects of software development, including front-end, back-end, and database development.
-Responsibilities:
-Writing clean, efficient, and well-documented code.
-Debugging and troubleshooting software issues.
-Collaborating with other developers and team members.
-Participating in code reviews.
-Implementing new features and functionalities.
-Maintaining and updating existing software.
-Conducting unit tests.
-2. Quality Assurance (QA) Engineer:

-Roles:
-QA engineers are responsible for ensuring the quality and reliability of software.
-They design and execute test plans to identify defects and ensure that software meets requirements.
-They work to prevent defects and improve the overall quality of the software development process.
-Responsibilities:
-Developing and executing test plans and test cases.
-Identifying, documenting, and reporting software defects.
-Performing various types of testing, including functional, performance, and security testing.
-Collaborating with developers to resolve defects.
-Automating test processes.
-Ensuring software compliance with quality standards.
-Providing feedback on usability.
 3. Project Manager:

 Roles: